-Hippocrates (460-377BC), who knew what laceration or ligation of carotid vessels could cause death, criticized the tracheotomy procedure on the fear that it would damage carotid vessels.
-Aretaeus of Cappadocia in the first century AD did not advocate for the use of tracheotomy when patients faced possible suffocation caused by infection, as the operative site was likely to lead to complications of dyspnea, cough and death.
+Hippocrates (460-377BC), who knew what laceration or ligation of carotid vessels could cause death, criticized the tracheotomy procedure for the fear that it would damage carotid vessels.
+Aretaeus of Cappadocia in the first century AD did not advocate for the use of tracheotomy when patients faced possible suffocation caused by infection, as the operative site was likely to lead to complications of dyspnea, cough, and death.

-In the following ages, tracheotomy was widely known of by physicians but rarely performed as there was a high degree of risk associated with the procedure.
+In the following ages, a tracheotomy was widely known by physicians but rarely performed as there was a high degree of risk associated with the procedure.

 Acceptance of Tracheotomy

-From the 16th century to the 19th century, tracheotomy was genreally regarded by surgeons as dangerous with low chance of success and, as a result, few surgeons were willing to perform the procedure.
+From the 16th century to the 19th century, a tracheotomy was generally regarded by surgeons as dangerous with a low chance of success, and, as a result, few surgeons were willing to perform the procedure.
 Tracheotomies were reserved as an option for emergency treatment for obstruction of the upper airways, although the success rate of the procedure was not favorable.

 The Italian physician, Antonio Musa Brasavola, performed a successful tracheotomy on a patient suffering from obstruction of the tonsils in 1546 and described the surgical method he used in a report that became the first successful documented case.